paycoreio/docs/docs/products/hpp/customization.md

 Co-branded payment method logos for display on your website are available at: https://www.skrill.com/en/merchants/brand-centre
-Note: The Payment methods you want to support are specified by including the relevant payment method codes in the payment request submitted to PayCore.io.
+Note: The Payment methods you want to support are specified by including the relevant payment method codes in the payment request submitted to {{custom.company_name}}.
 Alternatively, it is also possible to request that only specific payment methods be enabled.
-For details, please contact PayCore.io Merchant Services.
+For details, please contact {{custom.company_name}}
+Merchant Services.